Ayms/node-bot/README.md

 search : indicates that once the gadgets have been selected with the regexp, you can filter these gadgets based on the value of search field (example : "nikestore nike shoes" url can contain other products than shoes, node-bot will return only the results matching "nike shoes").

+nbmax : important parameter for performances, the value does specify a limit for the weight of searched gadgets so node-bot does not spend a lot of time processing gadgets that are not relevant.
+The default value is 100, recommended value is 20.

 ## Output :

 The output is an Array of :